 The Expert Wireless has been the gold standard ambidextrous trackball for years, and for good reason.
 The 55mm ball is large — big enough that precise cursor placement feels effortless after the initial adjustment period.
 DiamondEye optical tracking reads the ball accurately regardless of rolling speed, and the patented Scroll Ring lets you scroll by rotating the ring that surrounds the ball.
 Intuitive once learned, and kind to fingers.

 The included detachable wrist rest is genuinely ergonomic — not a token rubber pad but a real angled support that keeps your wrist in a neutral position.
-Bluetooth or 2.4GHz USB dongle.
-Three-year warranty.
+Bluetooth or 2.4GHz USB dongle for wireless flexibility.
+Three-year warranty covers you well beyond what budget options offer.

 Downsides: only 4 customizable buttons (fewer than rivals at this price), and the clicks are loud — notably loud.
 If you’re in a quiet shared space, this is a real issue.
-The Expert Mouse TB800 EQ (ASIN: B0G2L19JPY) is Kensington’s newer model with quieter clicks, if that’s a dealbreaker.
+Kensington’s newer Expert Mouse TB800 EQ (ASIN: B0G2L19JPY) addresses the noise with quieter switches, if that’s a dealbreaker for your environment.

-Best for: Long-term power users, ambidextrous setups, people who want a proven workhorse.
+Best for: Long-term power users, ambidextrous setups, people who want a proven workhorse with a warranty.

 5. Elecom HUGE Wireless — Best Finger-Operated Trackball